TheDevCodingKen/TheDevCodingKen.github.io/docs/README.md

 # Welcome to My Developer Projects on GitHub

-## Website Programming Utilizing JavaScript
+## Client-Side Website Programming Utilizing JavaScript

 Objectives
 - [x]&nbsp;&nbsp;Gain an understanding of the fundamentals of programming and how web pages are built.